collabora/WhisperSpeech/README.md

 Following Google Brain we'll train on the LibreLight and LibreTTS datasets.
 Ultimately we want to target multiple languages (Whisper and EnCodec are both multilanguage).

+UPDATE 2023-02-24: I think I finally figured out how to train the semantic encodings bottleneck.
+Check the issues for more detailed progress updates.

 ## Whisper for modeling semantic tokens

 ![Using Whisper for semantic token extraction diagram](whisper-block.png)